Do Christian Medical Missions Work?

 One life that has been impacted by GFA’s medical ministry is Curren’s.

-The 40-year-old father worked in someone’s field and ran a shop in the village, earning enough to put food on the table for his wife, three children and elderly mother, but not much else.
+The 40-year-old father worked in someone’s field and ran a shop in the village.
+He earned enough to put food on the table for his wife, three children and elderly mother, but not much else.
 That all changed when Curren suddenly fell ill.
 Severe pain in his head and stomach began, and he had no idea what was causing it.
 Standing up made him dizzy, and the nearly unbearable pain made working in the field—his main source of income—impossible.
 Curren needed medical attention, but the closest quality hospital was 50 miles away, and he had no transportation.
 Even if the hospital had been next door, Curren would not have been able to pay for treatment since he hadn’t been working.
 He sought out a local witch doctor, but that didn’t improve Curren’s condition.
 He remained unable to work and unable to provide.

 Then a leaflet arrived announcing a free medical camp organized by GFA’s medical ministry.
 Curren couldn’t walk the four miles to the camp, so he recruited a neighbor to transport him and his wife on a bicycle.
 It was a trek, but they reached the camp.
 While he waited to see a doctor, Curren sat, received refreshments and listened to speakers.
 They shared about health issues, hygiene and the love of God.
 Curren absorbed the words.
 Then he received medicine to treat his illness, free of charge.[1]
 Curren could return to work and continue providing for his family with restored health.